Mottled Bittersweet Clam Shell, Glycymeris maculata

 Mottled Bittersweet Clam Shell, Glycymeris maculata.
 Shell collected off the beach of Punta Chivato, Baja California Sur, March 2025.
 Size: 7.3 cm (2.9 inches) x 7.2 cm (2.8 inches) x 0.3 cm (0.1 inches).
 Collection, photographs and identification courtesy of Colin Campbell, DVM, Punta Chivato.

-Phylogeny: The Mottled Bittersweet Clam Shell, Glycymeris maculata (Broderip, 1832), is a bivalve mollusk that is member of the Glycymerididae Family of Bittersweet Shells.
-The genus Glycymeris is one of four genera in this family, and there are sixty species in this genus.
+Phylogeny: The Mottled Bittersweet Clam Shell, Glycymeris maculata (Broderip, 1832), is a bivalve mollusk that is member of the Glycymerididae Family of Bittersweet Calm Shells.
+The Glycymeris Genus is one of four genera in the Glycymerididae Family, and there are sixty species in the Glycymeris Genus.
 They are also known as the Spotted Bittersweet Clam Shell and in Mexico as Almeja Indio and Almendra Manchada.

-Description: The Mottled Bittersweet Clam Shell is heavy, inflated, and circular to ovate in outline.
+Description: The Mottled Bittersweet Clam Shell is heavy, inflated, with a circular to ovate profile.
 The exterior is sculpted with numerous flat radial ribs.
-The hinge plate is wide, with 12-15 teeth on each side of the beak.
+The hinge plate is wide, with 12 – 15 teeth on each side of the beak.
 The interior ventral margin is sculpted with 40 – 65 crenulations (notches).
 The exterior is cream in color with irregular light brown blotches.
 Some may exhibit brown zigzags around the beak.
 The interior is cream, with some specimens having brown muscle scars and/ or brown blotches.
 The periostracum is thick, velvety, and brown to dark brown.
-Mottled Bittersweet Clam Shells reach a maximum length of 8.4 cm (3.25 inches).
-The similar looking Giant Bittersweet Shell, Glycymeris gigantea is larger and tends to have more widespread zigzags and chevrons.
+Mottled Bittersweet Clam Shells reach a maximum of 8.4 cm (3.25 inches) in length.
+The similar looking Giant Bittersweet Clam Shell, Glycymeris gigantea is larger and tends to have more widespread zigzags and chevrons.

-Habitat and Distribution: Mottled Bittersweet Clam Shells are found buried in sandy substrates, often in lagoons and near mangroves.
+Habitat and Distribution: Mottled Bittersweet Clams are found buried in sandy substrates, often in lagoons and near mangroves.
 They live intertidally, and to a maximum depth of 84 m (276 feet).
-They are a subtropical to tropical Eastern Pacific species.
-In Mexican waters they are found throughout the Gulf of California and range south to Guatemala.
-Some sources extend this range to include the west coast of Baja California Sur as far north as Magdalena Bay.
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Magdalena Bay, Baja California Sur along the central and northwest coasts of the Baja Peninsula.

 Synonyms: Pectunculus maculatus.